raysan5/raylib/tools/rexm/README.md

 raylib has a big collection of examples to learn how to use the library.
 It started with just a few examples and it has grown to +160 in the last 12 years, with many of those examples contributed by the community (~50%).

-**Managing those examples has become a considerable amount of work.** Some years ago an [examples template](https://github.com/raysan5/raylib/blob/master/examples/examples_template.c) was created to standarize examples format and contents, it simplified the review process but implementing a new example is not enough; adding/modifying an new example from the collection implies a series of actions:
+**Managing those examples has become a considerable amount of work.** Some years ago an [examples template](https://github.com/raysan5/raylib/blob/master/examples/examples_template.c) was created to standardize examples format and contents, it simplified the review process but implementing a new example is not enough; adding/modifying a new example from the collection implies a series of actions:

  - Create the example `.c` code file, **following provided [examples template](https://github.com/raysan5/raylib/blob/master/examples/examples_template.c) guidelines**.
     - Make sure example header lists all required metadata information